Blankid018/Blankid018/README.md

-- 👋 Hi, I’m @Blankid018
+- 👋 Hi, I’m Dip To
-- 👀 I’m interested in ...
+- 👀 I’m interested in Codeing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Public forks
-- 📫 How to reach me ...
+- 📫 How to reach me fariasdipto@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: 🌟 🌟
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: 1 + 1 = 3

 <!---
-Blankid018/Blankid018 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Dipto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->